.

 Stories are for everyone.
 They entertain and nourish us on more levels than we know.

-Throughout the pandemic lockdown I have been enjoying listening to and participating in storytelling events around the continent including Storytelling Alberta's 40 Anniversary.
-40 Storytellershave provided recorded stories.
-Visit their Youtube Channel for a cornucopia of stories from all over.
+Throughout the pandemic lockdown and beyond I have been enjoying listening to and participating in storytelling events online around the continent and sometimes in the UK.

 told at the Toronto Storytelling Festival in April 2022.